kfrancischen/MESH/doc/docs/LuaAPI/baseClass.md

 * Output: None

-* Note: this function is essential doing
+* Note: this function is essentially doing
 $$2\times \int_{0}^{\text{end}\cdot \omega/c}dk_x$$ where the integral is evaluated as a summation of `points` points.
 In the case when `end` is not given, the upper bound of the integral will be $G_x/2$.

 ```lua